Electromagnetism everywhere rendered visible

 With Sensing Streams, the artists will render visible the electromagnetic waves between 80MHz and 5,2GHz that make mobile phone technology possible on a large screen.
 Besides the waves present all around the audience at any moment, they will also use recordings of waves in an underground (subway) passage in Japan.
 By using these alongside the live data, they demonstrate how these waves fluctuate depending on the time and location.

-By turning a dial interface in front of the screen, the audience will be able to change the frequency of the work and render visible different electromagnetic waves.
 The presence and use of mobile phones affects the sounds and visuals and shows how the electromagnetic fields in the room are in a constant state of flux.
 Besides waves that are always present in the background, the installation will also render visible a type of ecosystem that is created through the presence and participation of the audience.

 We know about oceanic waves, but waves also exist as electromagnetic currents.
 Light is made up of photons, and photons are electromagnetic waves.
 Light, radio waves and X-rays are all forms of the same electromagnetic waves.
 The only difference between these forms of radiation is the waves’ vibrational frequency.
 All types of electromagnetic radiation can be described as a spectrum that stretches from short waves with a high vibrational rate, like X-rays, to long waves with a low vibrational rate, like radio waves.
 Rainbows reveal a small piece of this spectrum, from red light with slightly longer waves to green and blue light with slightly shorter waves.